-To compute its derivatives, the loss function needs to be continuously differentiable.
-For this work, the property that we want to target is the membrane lateral density profile, which is typically obtained by computing the histogram of the z coordinate of the particles (assuming here that z is the direction normal to the membrane).
+As a requirement of JAX and the optimizer, the loss function needs to be continuously differentiable.
+In our case, we want to target the membrane lateral density profile, which is typically obtained by computing the histogram of the z coordinate of the particles (assuming here that z is the direction normal to the membrane).
 To calculate a differentiable density profile, we can approximate the histogram with a simple Gaussian kernel density estimation, where we center a normal distribution around each discrete value z_i :